 I have no illusions about my level of talent.
 I will never be as great as the masters, and that’s okay.
 My intention is not to steal their characters or their ideas.
 I merely wish to expand their universe to include characters that identify as I do.
-At this point I would like add a little bit of a disclaimer.
+At this point I would like to add a little bit of a disclaimer.
 I try to be as inclusive as possible but I do identify as a gay female and my primary exposure has been to other gay females, from the femmes to the daddies.
-I don’t personally identify as transsexual, gender fluid, or non-binary and I truly believe that I would be doing those persons a disservice by trying to express struggles that I know nothing about.
+I don’t personally identify as any other sexual orientation or gender identity and I truly believe that I would be doing those persons a disservice by trying to express struggles that I know nothing about.

 Despite its negative portrayal of lesbianism, Carmilla was one of the first stories to have an impact on me growing up, possibly because I wasn’t used to seeing such things in print.
 As such, it had to be the first story I paid homage to.
 Hopefully, if you like my attempt, there’ll be many more to come.